kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## When Sentiment Fails

-Mixed emotions appear.
+Mixed emotions appear
-Irony appears.
+Irony appears
 Models oversimplify

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.